 If you’ve been on track for Public Service Loan Forgiveness (PSLF), there have been some recent changes that may impact you and could make your life easier.

-Some federal loans that were previously eligible are now eligible for tax-free forgiveness.
+Some federal loans that were previously ineligible are now eligible for tax-free forgiveness.
 Your payment history on these loans will count toward the 120 necessary payments.
 There are numerous other changes that tend to favor the borrower.

 Andrew Paulson, co-founder of Student Loan Advice, a White Coat Investor company specializing in student loan consults, highlights the PSLF overhaul and how different borrowers could be affected, complete with case studies.